 What's triggering our food choices?
 It's imagination for sure.
 We imagine the taste, the feeling, the effect of the food we are about to put in our mouth.
 But there is much more.
 As what we imagine is very variable from individual to individual, it is a well recognised reality that this process is influenceable.
 That is the reason behind the big budget international food giants spend to advertise their industrial food creations.

-In this post we are displaying a variety of chocolate and cookies packaging that definitely have a visual impact and are surely look very cool to most of us.
+In this post we are displaying a variety of chocolate and cookies packaging that definitely have a visual impact and surely are looking very cool to most of us.

 One of the latest trends in food packaging is to associate the product, sometimes not even revealed as in this sack, with ultra catchy images from the entertainment world.

-Whether its the well famous pop-art master Roy Lichtenstein Cartoons look…
+Whether its the well famous pop-art master Roy Lichtenstein Comic's look...